scrabbletank/farhome-rules/rulesdoc.md

 *4th Level*
 - **Casting Time:** 7 AP
 - **Range:** 5
-- **Duration:** instant
+- **Duration:** concentration, 1 hour
-- **Damage Type:** Poison

 You conjure an elemental construct at a target location.
 You can create an air, water, earth, or fire elemental.
 Make a spellcasting roll against 2 Terrible dice, on success you conjure an elemental with wounds equal to your spellcasting roll.
 The elemental is a medium creature, becoming a large creature if it has 5 wounds or more.
-The elemental uses your spellcasting roll for attacks and has Resistance 2 against its own element.
+The elemental uses your spellcasting roll for attacks and has Resistance 3 against its own element.
+The elemental takes its turn along side yours.

-The elemental gains 1 max AP and you add a superior dice for every level cast above 4th.
+The elemental gains 1 max AP and you add a superior dice to your spellcasting roll for every level cast above 4th.

 > ## Elemental
 > ___